WomensLaw serves and supports all survivors, no matter their sex or gender.

 Requirement 3: You are in the United States, a U.S. territory, American Samoa, or a port of entry of any of these because of human trafficking.

-As long as you are here because you were trafficked to the U.S., you may be able to get T visa status even if you are no longer being forced to work or provide sex.
+As long as you are here because you were trafficked into or within the U.S., its territories, or American Samoa, you may be able to get T visa status even if you are no longer being forced to work or provide sex acts.
 This is especially true if you recently escaped or were released from the trafficking situation.
 If you escaped the trafficking a long time ago, you must show you are still in the United States because of the severe trafficking you experienced.
 For example, if you are frightened to leave the U.S. because the traffickers are threatening to hurt you in your homeland, you may be able to get T visa status even though you are no longer under their physical control.
-If USCIS believes you could have left the U.S., however, they may decide that you no longer qualify for a T visa.1
+Similarly, if you experienced serious trauma or other harm because of the trafficking situation and have not been able to access victim services to recover yet, but are planning to start, you may also be able to get a T visa as someone still in the US because of the effects of trafficking.